Music Industry Accomplishments

 pitch and endorsement deal for his client, and Abbie Christensen will be traveling to NYC in June to work with her client, Mary Jennings.

-Plans include a concert tour to the Midwest and a campus concert via IMPACT.
+Plans include a concert tour to the Midwest and a campus concert via Student Events Team.
 Christensen's team is working on developing additional Minnesota bookings.

 Internship successes included Yuki Maekawa's placement with the Grammy organization in NYC, Alex Everson's work with Rhymesayers promotions and